t28hub/auto-palette/README.md

 ### Basic Example
 This example demonstrates how to use this library in a simple way.
-It loads an image using the `image` crate, converts the image data into a format that `auto_palette` can work with, and extracts a color palette of 6 dominant colors.
+It loads an image using the `image` crate, and extracts a color palette using `auto-palette` of 6 dominant colors.

 ```rust
 extern crate image;